gabesoft/trans/README.md

 ```
 => ``{ a: [ { b: 1, c: 2 }, { b: 2, c: 3 } ] }``

-If the source field points to an array we can indicate that we want to iterate the array by appending
+If the source field points to an array we can indicate that we want to transform the elements of
-one last dot.
+the array by appending one last dot to it.

 ``` javascript
 trans({ a: { b: [ 1, 2, 3 ] } }).mapff('a.b', 'a.c', 'length').value();